eharrow/eharrow.github.io/README.md

 yo jekyll-post
 ```

+## Running locally in Docker
+Spin up docker and use the `docker-compose.yml`.
+This will watch for changes in the `_posts`
+directory so add changes there - on a new branch of course.

+A gotcha is that it uses the latest jekyll image but the `Gemfile.lock` might have incompatibilities so
+it is best to delete and rerun docker compose and a upto date version will be created.

+Also remove the contents of the `_site` directory as these are cached.

 ## Update the copyright date for a new year
 Simply create a new branch (branch protection on master is activated), perform a trigger build to
 push an empty update, open a PR and merge to master.
 The jekyll GH build will cause the footer date expression